 The purpose of this report is to review existing knowledge management and evidence-based practice activities and networks in the North West region and to develop a regional strategy for taking this forward.
 Time and resources are often wasted because people develop methods over and over again, rather than sharing what they know through reliable local, regional, national and international networks.

 social care services

-This guide looks at how social care services can improve access to adults with autism.
+This guide lhelps people in the health and social care sector who work with adults with autism to increase their awareness, knowledge and understanding.
 It is based on research that explores the barriers to services experienced by people with autism.
 It covers people with autism, whether or not they also have a learning disability.
-The guide suggests ways services can improve, identifying how best to meet the goals of the government's autism strategy.
-Easy read summary.
 This guide is one of a series published by the Social Care Institute for Excellence (SCIE).

 This workbook is based on practice in Somerset and Bath.
 Twelve multi-disciplinary teams across Somerset, Bath and North East Somerset completed a series of workshops examining the core elements of practice.
 The teams spent one hour on each core element to look at identifying good practice, improving practice and feeding back areas for development at an organisational level.
 Action plans at team and organisational level were developed to implement changes to practice.

 This guide can be used in statutory and independent sectors by social care workers, social workers and their managers to improve the use of knowledge, both research and practice-based, in service development.
 The guide is one of a series published by the Social Care Institute for Excellence (SCIE).
 SCIE guides are one-stop shops for social care practitioners, presenting key findings, current legislation and examples of what is working well to guide and inform practice.
 Guide published in August 2010.
 Review date August 2013.